-The Lava Coastline is very young in Geological Standards, maybe as young as 900 years old.
+The Lava Coastline is very young by Geological Standards, maybe as young as 900 years old.
 This Coastline is still being dismantled by the ocean and this makes for a very pretty and dramatic landscape.
-A Large dragon tail-shaped sea Arch reached out into the blue while green-topped sea stacks rise up from the blue.
+A Large dragon tail-shaped sea Arch reached out into the blue, while green-topped sea stacks, rise up from the ocean.
 All the while the untamed pacific Breakers roll in and crash against the black jagged Lava Rock.
 It is a really wonderful setting.

 Short Hiking Trails

 A series of short but excellent trials lead out along this coastline taking you to a multitude of lookouts, coves, and secret beaches.

 <Closed> Access to the cave is now closed, read more here <Closed>

 The other highlight is the Princess Cave.
 A short trail leads up away from the Black sand beach to a small pool hidden under some impressive Basalt Lava formations.
 Climb down into the pool and the water is fresh and very cool.
 This is an Anchialine pond which means the freshwater is connected to the saltwater below but not via any surface connection.

 If you dip your head under the rock you can enter a subterranean cave that was used as a refuge for an ancient Hawaiian Princess on the run from her tyrannical husband.
 It didn’t end well and you can read more about the Legend here. along with how to find them.

 Without caving experience, we do not recommend going far into the cave at all, but you can just pull yourself out of the water to recreate the hiding location of Princess Popoalaea.